medinajulioc/va-claims-app/log.md

 This change ensures that only one header is rendered while maintaining all other UI functionality.
 The fix is minimal and targeted, affecting only the duplicate UI element without changing any other aspects of the application structure.

-### Result

-The settings page now displays a clean, single header with the search bar, notifications, theme options, and user menu, providing a more professional user experience.

 ## June 2024 - Fixed React Hydration Error in Settings Page Form

 ### Issue